Mechazo11/Genetic-Algorithm-MATLAB/README.md

 # Genetic-Algorithm-MATLAB
-GA_Version_1 -- Demonstrates solution to a two variable design variable.
+GA_Version_1 -- Demonstrates solution to a two variable design problem.
 Useful as a HW for a graduate level course or developing more robust Genetic Algorithms